maryrosefarina-ui/Fabio-Bike-Sales/README.md

 SQL queries are utilized to clean, organize, and prepare data for the dashboard.[view](scripts/4_Cleaned_Data_Analysis.sql)

-SQL creates a table or view for users or stakeholders to analyze for decision-making.[view customer reports](scripts/Customer_Reports.sql)[view product reports](scripts/Product_Reports.sql)
+SQL creates a table or view for users or stakeholders to analyze for decision-making.[view](scripts/Customer_Reports.sql) [view](scripts/Product_Reports.sql)

-An interactive Tableau Dashboard can be downloaded [here.](https://github.com/maryrosefarina-ui/Fabio-Bike-Sales/raw/main/Sales & Customers Dashboard.twbx) can be downloaded.
+An interactive Tableau Dashboard can be downloaded [here.](https://github.com/maryrosefarina-ui/Fabio-Bike-Sales/blob/main/Sales%20%26%20Customer%20Dashboard.twbx)

 # Data Structure
 The data follows a star-schema structure optimized for analytical use with a total row count of 60,398 records.